-A 190 square mile area of the Coast Range mixed and late successional conifer forest; riparian areas of Nestucca River and freshwater wetlands.
-Area is conterminal with Nestucca Bay and Trask Mountain COA
+A 190 square mile area of coast range mixed and late successional conifer forest, riparian areas of Nestucca River, and freshwater wetlands.
+Area is conterminal with Nestucca Bay and Trask Mountain COA.

 COA ID: 017